Resource scheduling is a process in project management that organizes your team's time so that the right person is assigned to each job.

 ✅ Schedule people based on skills and availability

-✅ Assess time delays and speed bumps so you can reshuffle tasks and deadlines to stop a project going off the rails
+✅ Assess time delays and speed bumps so you can reshuffle tasks and deadlines to stop a project from going off the rails

 ✅ Analyze how well resources are being utilized and reassign tasks to people who are not working to their full utilization rates